PythonicThoughtsSnippets/PythonicThoughtsSnippets.github.io/_posts/2020-01-12-PTS8-brief-on-ides-mentoring-philosophy.md

-# 8: Brief on IDEs - mentoring philosophy
 _12.01.2020_ - no code for this post - [Back to top](https://pythonicthoughtssnippets.github.io)

 I had a brief conversation on IDEs the other day with a new student that come to work with me for this semester.
 She is new to Python and therefore the IDE ecosystem is unknown to her.
 I wrote her this e-mail to introduce the matter and motivate, and mentor, her on the IDE quest.
 I felt to share it here.
 I deeply apologize to the developers of the IDEs I refer if there is something technically wrong in my words. _The text bellow does not compromise the privacy of anyone as the email is completely neutral and could be equally addressed to any new Python student._